 Children begin acquiring the skills they need to master reading from the moment they are born.
 In fact, an infant as young as six months old can already distinguish between the sounds of his or her mother tongue and a foreign language and by the age of 2 has mastered enough native phonemes to regularly produce 50+ words.
 Between the ages of 2-3 many children learn to recognize a handful of letters.

-They may enjoy singing the alphabet song and reciting nursery rhymes, which helps them develop awareness of the different sounds that make-up English words.
+They may enjoy singing the alphabet song and reciting nursery rhymes, which helps them develop an awareness of the different sounds that make-up English words.
 As fine motor skills advance, so does the ability to write, draw and copy shapes, which eventually can be combined to form letters.

 There are plenty of ways parents can encourage pre-literacy skills in children, including pointing out letters, providing ample opportunities for playing with language, and fostering an interest in books.
 It can be helpful to ask a child about their day and talk through routines to assist with the development of narrative skills.